Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 OK, I'll admit my bias right away about magazines for hikers.

 I'm not a big fan of the "(wo)man conquers mountain (or bear or glacier or thousand miles in four days or insert-extreme-situation-here)" type of magazine articles.

 So there will be some conspicuous absences on my recommendation list.

 It's not that I have anything against those types of folks.

-So for what it's worth, here's my highly opinionated, narrowly focused list of magazines for hikers.
+So for what it's worth, here is my highly opinionated, narrowly focused list of the best hiking publications.

 Why I recommend it:

 I'm sure you're shocked at my top pick!
-After all, why would hiking-for-her readers be interested in a magazine
+After all, why would Hiking For Her readers be interested in a magazine with this title?

 This magazine used to be hard copy, which I loved because I clipped the photos and ads as motivators: places to go, things to try.
 Alas, now it's only on line, and I can't print out those glossy gorgeous photos anymore.
 However, the content is still pretty good.

 HIKING UPDATE: As of 2015, they have suspended operations.